![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 2. Enable Chintaro Cloud Integration in PIM

-Firstly, navigate to Settings > Advanced, Integrations About the App > Enable Chintaro (1).
+First, navigate to Settings > Advanced, Integrations About the App > Enable Chintaro (1).

-Enter your Chintaro Company Code.
+Enter your Chintaro Company Code when prompted.

 Then tap Use Chintaro Cloud (2) and enter the password "chintaropim".